crowdsecurity/hub/collections/crowdsecurity/aws-console.md

-# Aws collection
+# Aws console collection

+This collection groups
+* an aws cloudtrail parser
+* an aws brute force console detection scenario
-This collection groups an aws cloudtrail parser and an aws brute console detection scenario.
+* an aws non working hour and non working day console login detection

+This collection is intended for crowdsec from version 1.5.